How to Find a Septic Tank and Manhole Cover

 Check your building plans they often show you how to locate a septic tank.

 Locating a septic tank, distribution box or septic covers can be tricky.
 The first thing to do is check your original building plans. these building plans will often show you the exact location of the septic tank or manhole covers for septic tanks, if you do not have your building plans, contact the local office of zoning to see if they have your plan on record.
 If the septic system is still new you have a good chance they will, but many states don't keep any of the older records.
 If they have a drawing of your septic system on file, it probably will not match the septic tank that is in the ground exactly, but it should be close enough.
-Also if you are able to find out who installed the septic system they should be able to tell you exactly where the septic tank or septic tank lid is.
+Also if you are able to find out which septic tank service installed the septic system they should be able to tell you exactly where the septic tank or septic tank lid is.

 How to find out where a sewer main exits the house.